belen0/AWS-Projects/SimplePipeline/Readme.md

 * Provision all your resources using CloudFormation - [Template](https://github.com/gsidhu13/AWS-Projects/blob/main/SimplePipeline/s3pipeline.YAML)
 * Deploy your CFN stack and upload zip folder to your instance - [Deploy](https://github.com/gsidhu13/AWS-Projects/blob/main/SimplePipeline/deploy.sh)

 I have this additional [Planning](https://github.com/gsidhu13/AWS-Projects/blob/main/SimplePipeline/Planning) file in here.
-This just suggests how I plan before I provision the resources for a stack.
+This just suggests how I plan before I provisioned the resources for a stack.